 I don’t expect many connection options when it comes to entry-level controllers and the Numark Mixtrack Pro FX is no different.
 A single RCA output option is available.
 Beyond that, there is a mic input with a dedicated gain knob.
 Two headphone jack options are a nice touch allowing for both ¼ inch and ⅛ inch inputs.
-This makes it much easier to plug and play with a pair of good DJ headphones.

 The choice of both 1/4 Inch and 1/8 Inch headphones is a nice addition to the Mixtrack Pro FX.

-One key thing to note is the Numark Mixtrack Pro FX has an in-built dedicated soundcard so you can directly connect it to your home studio monitors.
+One key thing to note is the Numark Mixtrack Pro FX has an in-built dedicated soundcard so you can directly connect it to your speakers.
 This means you don’t need to run the sound through your laptop or PC soundcard.
 This also means that the headphone output is nice and loud.
 If you plan on mixing in a loud environment it’s good to have that loudness up your sleeve.

 The FX controls have had a major rework on the Numark Mixtrack Pro FX.
 Gone are the dedicated FX controls above each jogwheel and in its place you have 6 FX buttons and FX paddles.
 The 6 FX are solid and represent the most common FX you’ll likely use.